Labor Lawyer in Nantes

 • by reporting the facts,

-I can help you assess the situation and determine the most appropriate strategy.
+I can help you qualify the situation legally and define the strategy best suited to your case.

-Overtime must be compensated.
-In the event of a dispute, you may file a claim for back pay.
-Evidence may be provided by any means (emails, calendars, timesheets, etc.).
-The employee must provide sufficiently detailed information to support their claim.
-Professional assistance can help you structure your claim and defend your rights.
+Overtime hours must be paid.
+In the event of a dispute, you can claim back pay for unpaid overtime.
+Evidence can take any form (emails, calendars, time records, etc.).
+The employee must provide elements precise enough to support the claim.
+Working with a lawyer helps you structure your claim and defend your rights.

-What should I do if I have a dispute with my employer?
+What can I do in the event of a dispute with my employer?

-The strategy depends on your situation and your goals.
+The strategy depends on your situation and your objectives.